 I must not fear.
 Fear is the mind-killer.
 Fear is the little-death that brings total obliteration.
 I will face my fear.
 I will permit it to pass over me and through me.
 And when it has gone past I will turn the inner eye to see its path.
 Where the fear has gone there will be nothing.
 Only I will remain." - Frank Herbert, Dune

-Anxiety doesn't always look the same for every person, or even for the same person from day to day, but its effects are cumbersome.
-The weight of anxiety can make you feel trapped, like there is nowhere for your life to go but downward, but know that treatment is both readily available and highly effective.
+Anxiety can look differently for every person or even for the same person from day-to-day.
+Whatever form it may be taking, its effects are cumbersome.
+The weight of anxiety can make people feel trapped.
+If you are living with anxiety, know that treatment is both readily available and highly effective.

 Do certain environments or activities make you uncomfortable?
 Have you ever experienced a panic attack?
-Are decisions and tasks that seem easy for many a source of great worry for you?
-There is a chance that you, just like millions of others, might be suffering from anxiety.
+Are decisions and tasks, that seem easy for many, a source of great worry for you?
+If so, there is a chance that you, just like millions of others, might be suffering from anxiety.

-Also, if you believe your son or daughter is dealing with anxiety issues, we have experienced child therapists on our staff who have the specific training required for helping kids work through what's troubling them in a safe, engaging environment.
+If you believe your son or daughter is dealing with anxiety issues, Thrive Boston has experienced child therapists on our staff who have the specific training required for helping kids work through what is troubling them while they are in a safe, engaging environment.

 Anxiety is a constant fearful state, accompanied by a feeling of unrest, dread, or worry in which the person may not be aware of what is creating the feeling of fear.
 The symptoms can be both emotional and physical.